-Additional information, including directors' and executive officers' remuneration and indebtedness and securities authorized for issuance under equity compensation plans is contained in Bank of Montreal's proxy circular to be dated as of January 3, 2008 in connection with its Annual Meeting of Shareholders to be held on March 4, 2008 (the "Proxy Circular").
+Additional information, including directors' and executive officers' remuneration and indebtedness and securities authorized for issuance under equity compensation plans is contained in the Bank's proxy circular to be dated as of January 2, 2009 in connection with its Annual Meeting of Shareholders to be held on March 3, 2009 (the "Proxy Circular").

-Additional financial information is provided in Bank of Montreal's consolidated annual financial statements and Management's Discussion and Analysis for the fiscal year ended October 31, 2007.
+Additional financial information is provided in the Bank's consolidated annual financial statements and Management's Discussion and Analysis for the fiscal year ended October 31, 2008.

-Copies of the Annual Information Form, as well as copies of the 2007 Annual Report and the Proxy Circular (once mailed to shareholders), may be obtained from:
+Copies of the Annual Information Form, as well as copies of the 2008 Financial Statements, the 2008 MD&A, the Annual Report of the Bank for the fiscal year ended October 31, 2008 (once mailed to shareholders) and the Proxy Circular (once mailed to shareholders), may be obtained from: